MUebachs/RDMTraining4NFDI_Hybrid-Event-Research_Data_Management_for-NFDI_Consortia/README.md

  In this module, you will:

- - Create a Git repository.
+ - Create a local Git repository.
+ - Create a repository on GitHub.
  - Track changes to files using the Git repository.
  - Query the current status of the Git repository.